abtion/guidelines/career/software_engineer_ladder.md

   less experienced developers.

 #### Simple
-- [ ] Creates simple method / functions that most static code analysers would accept.
+- [ ] Creates simple methods / functions that most static code analysers would accept.
-- [ ] Makes clear prs
+- [ ] Makes atomic, descriptive PRs

 #### Test-driven
 - [ ] Starts to write unit tests before code, writes acceptance tests.
-- [ ] Can write "acceptance" tests for existing code.
+- [ ] Can write acceptance tests for existing code.
 - [ ] Refactors test code: extracts methods, breaks up long tests
-- [ ] Uses evident data in tests.
+- [ ] Uses realistic data in tests.
 - [ ] Understands the tradeoff between test isolation and test speed.
 - [ ] Starts practicing spiking if they don't know how to test something.
 Then sets the spike aside once a general path is understood and writes from scratch TDD.

 #### Iterative
 - [ ] Delivers working code with each commit.
+- [ ] Writes small, single-purpose commits.

 #### Communication
 - [ ] Understands and can provide a high-level overview of the current milestone of a project.
-- [ ] Focuses on building strong relationships with their team, direct manager, and project manager/product owner.
 - [ ] Identifies unclear requirements and reaches out to relevant stakeholders to clarify issues.
 - [ ] Reliably do what they say they will, and communicates promptly if an issue arises.
 - [ ] Hosts retros.
 - [ ] Can compose a PR and provide feedback on them.
 - [ ] Reliably tracks time on the appropriate category.
 Clarifies with the relevant PM when needed and communicates with the team to ensure that time tracking is consistent.